 I've often thought that there is no better way to enjoy the splendor of the great outdoors and the beauty of the Canadian winter than from the warmth of a cozy window seat, with a latte and good book in hand.
 But a girl cannot live on caffeine and Jane Austen alone - sometimes you just need to get outside for a breath of fresh air.
 I'm sure that this is what was going through my head when I agreed to go ice fishing on rural Ontario's Lake Simcoe.
 This was going to be as anti-adventurous as it gets!

 Ice fishing anti-adventurist style got off to an exciting start.
-Instead of simply walking across the frozen lake as I had assumed, my 3 friends and I were picked up by a hybrid tank/snow mobile machine from Bonnie Boats and driven across the lake to their tackle shop.
+Instead of simply walking across the frozen lake as I had assumed, my 3 friends and I were picked up by a hybrid tank/snow mobile machine from Bonnie Boats (update!
+This outfitter has now closed but new operators have opened up) and driven across the lake to their tackle shop.
 There were some serious bumps and ruts in the ice and I have to say my nerves were on edge - this was one wild ride!
 Once we alighted at the tackle shop, we were outfitted with gear and supplies and we were ready to head back out on the ice.

 The tiny ice fishing shacks were surprisingly sung and warm - maybe this anti-adventure wouldn't be so bad after all!
 With benches on the left and right of the door and one or two holes cut in the floor to access the water, the four of us were comfortably accommodated.
 A small propane camp stove provided plenty of heat (and a cooking source should we want to heat up some drinks or fry up some lunch).
 I was glad to have dressed in layers!
 I soon removed all my outer winter layers and was happily fishing in just my regular clothing.